samplchallenges/SAMPL6/pKa_challenge_instructions.md

 Microstate SMILES strings and microstate IDs can be found in `physical_properties/pKa/microstates/` directory.
 Due to replicate and missing microstates present in the first release of microstate lists, we have updated `SMXX_microstates.csv` files with necessary corrections in Version 1.4 of this repository.
+The main correction of this update was the removal of resonance structures that were causing dublicate representation of same microstates.
+We have also added new microstates suggested by participants.
-Newly added microstates were assigned unique microstate IDs.
+Newly added microstates were assigned unique microstate IDs, as recorded in `SMXX_microstates.csv` files.
 Deprecated microstates were removed from `SMXX_microstates.csv` files.
-Deprecated microstates and their microstate IDs are listed in `SMXX_microstates_deprecated.csv` files with "deprecated" note in the "remarks" column.
+Deprecated microstates and their microstate IDs were listed in `SMXX_microstates_deprecated.csv` files with "deprecated" note in the "remarks" column.

 ## Submission of multiple predictions